ambalika/SCARLET/readme.md

 #SCARLET
-###Speech Computing and Realistic Life Enhancement Technology
+###Speech Computing and Researching Life Enhancement Technology

 **SCARLET** is yet another speech interface made for Android devices, however the intention is to make it significantly different to current apps.